 Seasonally Adjusted Labor Force Data - Metro Areas (xls) - Excel spreadsheet with historical (1990-present) and current month's labor force data for metro areas in New York State.
 All data are from the Local Area Unemployment Statistics (LAUS) program.

 Labor force statistics for all LAUS areas are revised each year as part of the benchmarking process.
 The annual benchmarking process is part of the nationwide re-estimating procedure mandated by the U.S. Bureau of Labor Statistics.
-Revised labor force data will be released and posted on this web site according to the following schedule:
+Revised labor force data will be released and posted on this web site according to the schedule below.

 |Release Date||Revised Data Item|

 |March 9, 2017||2012-2016 data for New York State, New York City, and Balance of State region (NYS less NYC)|

 |March 14, 2017||2016 data for all other sub-state areas|

 |March 28, 2017||2010-2015 data for all other sub-state areas|

 Due to a new estimating methodology implemented in January 2005, sub-state labor force statistics from January 2000 to present are not comparable to data from earlier years.
 More information on breaks in series can be found in Technical Notes.
 Questions regarding labor force statistics should be directed to your local labor market analyst.

 Labor force estimates provide the most up-to-date estimates of persons employed and unemployed by place of residence.
 Labor force data include estimates of the civilian labor force, the number employed, the number unemployed, and the unemployment rate.
 Labor force figures are available for New York State, labor market regions, metropolitan areas, counties, and municipalities of at least 25,000.
 Estimates are developed and distributed monthly.
 Labor force data for the nation and areas outside of New York State are available at http://www.bls.gov/lau/home.htm.